- Purchase the complete Expat Arrivals Oslo Guide (PDF)

 The American Women's Club of Oslo (AWC Oslo) is involved in social and philanthropic activities.
 The club also provides an opportunity for American women to connect, network and socialise while living in Oslo.

-Norway International Network (NIN) is an association that focuses on building a social and professional network amongst its members.
+Norway International Network (NIN) is an association that focuses on building a social and professional network among its members.
 Monthly meetings include guest speakers that share insight about assimilation in Norway.

 Professional Women’s Network (PWN) Norway is a leading Norwegian membership organisation providing a resource for professional women.
 The club is dedicated to helping women enhance their careers and businesses while offering networking opportunities.